Roundstone, County Galway: History

-The area to the north of Roundstone was occupied by the O'Flaherty family, who built a Dominican Priory about 2 mi to the north of what is now Roundstone in the 15th century.
+The area to the north of Roundstone was ruled by the Chiefs of Clan O'Flaherty, who built a Dominican Priory about 2 mi to the north of what is now Roundstone in the 15th-century.
 Roundstone was established by Scottish engineer Alexander Nimmo in the 1820s, while building houses, roads and harbours throughout the West of Ireland.
-Fishermen from Scotland settled here, and in 1835 a Franciscan Monastery was built.
+Fishermen from Scotland settled here, and, following Catholic Emancipation, in 1835 a Franciscan Monastery was built.
 By the end of 1840s it had a thriving fishing industry and a population of 400 people.

 Culture

 Roundstone is known as a home for creativity and the arts.
 For many years some of the most important figures in Irish Art have painted there, including Paul Henry, Jack B. Yeats, Gerard Dillon and Nano Reid.
 Yvonne Kings Studio and the Stable Gallery are notable galleries in the village.
 The local Summerfest and regatta is held in July.
 Traditional Irish Nights are held weekly throughout July and August and offers music, song and dance from the Connemara area.
-Rock star Sting had a home in Roundstone in the early 1980s, where he wrote most of the songs for The Police’s third album, Zenyatta Mondatta.
+Rock star Sting had a home in Roundstone in the early 1980s, where he wrote most of the songs for The Police's third album, Zenyatta Mondatta.

 Roundstone is twinned with the village of Noyelles-sous-Lens (a suburb of Lens, Pas-de-Calais) in France.